MohammedAbdullah01/Console-Application-Games/README.md

 - Add support for more operations like modulus and exponentiation.
 - Implement a graphical user interface (GUI).
 - Introduce a leaderboard to track high scores.

+---

+## Contributing

+Contributions are welcome!
+Feel free to fork the repository, improve the code, and submit a pull request.